opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 Used to set the steps the search-window is rounded to.

-The search window is rounded of to the closest multiplication of `stepMinutes`.
+The search window is rounded off to the closest multiplication of `stepMinutes`.
 If `stepMinutes` = 10 minutes, the search-window can be 10, 20, 30 ... minutes.
 It the computed search-window is 5 minutes and 17 seconds it will be rounded up to 10 minutes.

 Use a value between `1` and `60`.
 This should be less than the `min-raptor-search-window` coefficient.